 Center for Puppetry Arts – You can get in on Thursdays for free.
 The collection contains over 350 puppets, including the Myppet Show.

 Atlanta Contemporary – Take a free stroll around some of Atlanta's great works of art.

 Woodruff Reading Program – Located on the north side of the park there are carts of books to read and if you take your kids at lunchtime they can have a book read to them.

 Sweet Auburn District – This neighborhood is full of monuments and memorials filled with facts on the Civil Rights Movement.

 Which ones are your favorite or on your list to see?

-Did I miss any Atlanta freebies?
+Did I miss any of the free things to do in Atlanta Georgia?
 Let me know I'll add them.